"

 Figure 6.48.
 Bending Machine / Photo Credit: Zeziola, CC BY-SA 4.0

-A bending machine bends metal shapes other than flat plate or sheet.
-There are a number of configurations for this type of machine, but the basic concept is the same.
-The machine holds two or more sets of dies or rollers.
-One set of dies or rollers is stationary, while the other set is affixed to a movable arm.
+A bending machine curves metal shapes other than flat plates or sheets.
+There are a number of configurations for this type of machine, but the basic concept is the same: the machine holds two or more sets of dies or rollers, and one set is stationary while the other is affixed to a movable arm.
 The arm forces the material to be bent around or between the stationary dies or rollers.
-Many of these machines are meant for small stock and are operated by hand.
-Larger versions make use of hydraulic rams and can bend material up to around 2” (5 cm) in diameter or cross-section, depending on the stock shape.
+Many of these machines are meant for small stock and are hand-operated Larger versions make use of hydraulic rams and can bend material up to around two inches (5 cm) in diameter or cross section, depending on the stock shape.

 A large slip rolling machine.
 It is about five feet high, ten feet long, and five feet deep.
 The machine is red and black and has three bar like rollers that sit on top of it.
 The rollers are configured in a triangular pattern, with two rollers on bottom and one roller on top.
 Material is meant to pass between the top and bottom rollers.
 On the right side of the machine is a computerized control panel.